JanuszPelc/ChiVariate/README.md

 ChiVariate provides full support for the `decimal` type across all major distributions, enabling simulations and models that demand exact base-10 precision.
 This is especially important in financial and actuarial contexts, where even small base-2 rounding errors in `double` can accumulate and undermine accuracy. `decimal` avoids such errors by offering exact decimal representation, making it suitable for calculations involving monetary values, interest rates, or regulatory compliance.

-The performance cost is inherent: `decimal` is a 128-bit, software-emulated type without hardware acceleration for mathematical operations like `Log`, `Sqrt`, or `Exp`, which results in significantly slower execution compared to `double`.
+The performance cost is inherent: `decimal` is a 128-bit, software-emulated type without hardware acceleration for mathematical operations like `Log`, `Sqrt`, or `Exp`, resulting in significantly slower execution compared to `double`.

 ChiVariate embraces this trade-off, delivering consistent APIs across numeric types while preserving statistical integrity for precision-critical domains.
 Use `decimal` only when necessary for compliance or base-10 fidelity.
 For most general simulations, `double` remains faster and precise enough.